sevidmusic/Rig/README.md

 Note:

-`setup,sh` will not overwrite an existing `rig` symlink by default.
+`setup.sh` will not overwrite an existing `rig` symlink by default.

 To force `setup.sh` to overwrite an existing `rig` symlink use the `--force` flag: